nolanlawson/dotjs-2016/readme.md

 But the web is unique in that it's the one platform that isn't owned by any one person or organization.
 As Anne van Kesteren has said, [the web is a _public good_](https://annevankesteren.nl/presentations/lucerne).

-Anyone in the world can make a web site, and the standards behind web browsers are designed out in the open, unencumbered by patents, or royalties, or censors, or gatekeepers.
+Anyone in the world can make a web site, and the standards behind web browsers are designed out in the open.

 ---